tinyheero/dotfiles/README.md

 ## Vim

 The vim configuration file `vimrc` requires vim version > 7.4 and with the clientserver feature enabled.
+At the time of this writing, the configuration works with 7.4.1830.

 You can install vim through homebrew:

 ```{bash}
 brew install --with-client-server